One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Neuron-Level Risk Mechanism Analysis

 \section{Neuron-Level Risk Mechanism Analysis}

-To address \textbf{RQ2}—\textit{What internal mechanisms of LLMs contribute to the emergence of unintended behaviors following defense deployment?}—we conduct a fine-grained neuron-level investigation to uncover the underlying causes of cross-risk interactions.
+Given that the task-level results indicate that cross-risk interactions exhibit significant complexity, we turn to a fine-grained neuron-level analysis to trace and reveal their underlying mechanistic origins.

-\mypara{Overview.} As shown in \autoref{fig:neuron}, our neuron-level analysis framework consists of three sequential stages: \begin{enumerate}[left=0pt] \item \textbf{Attributing Risk-Specific Neurons}: We first apply a risk attribution method based on integrated gradients to attribute neurons that are sensitive to specific risk dimensions (e.g., fairness, privacy, safety). \item \textbf{Identifying Conflict-entangled Neurons}: We then identify conflict-entangled neurons that are simultaneously sensitive to multiple risk dimensions but contribute in opposite directions. \item \textbf{Assessing Trend Consistency}: Finally, we compare the change in activation of conflict-entangled neurons before and after defense deployment against observed task-level variations, assessing their alignment through trend consistency. \end{enumerate}
+\mypara{Overview.} As shown in \autoref{fig:neuron}, our neuron-level analysis framework consists of three sequential stages: \begin{enumerate}[left=0pt] \item \textbf{Attributing Risk Neurons}: We first apply a risk attribution method based on integrated gradients to attribute neurons that are sensitive to specific risk dimensions. \item \textbf{Identifying Conflict-entangled Neurons}: We then identify conflict-entangled neurons that are simultaneously sensitive to multiple risk dimensions but contribute in opposite directions. \item \textbf{Assessing Trend Consistency}: Finally, we compare the change in activation of conflict-entangled neurons before and after defense deployment against observed task-level variations, assessing their alignment through trend consistency. \end{enumerate}

 This neuron-level analysis provides mechanistic evidence that polysemantic neurons~\cite{arora2018linear}—those \textit{conflict-entangled neurons}—can explain unintended interactions emerging from defense deployment.
 We now detail each component of the framework.